-The deadline to submit an application for events that will take place between 01 September 2021 to 23 December 2021 is 4pm on Friday 30 July 2021.
-The deadline to submit an application for events that will take place between 01 April 2022 to 31 August 2022 is 4pm on Monday 28 February 2022.
+The deadline to apply for events that will take place between 01 October 2023 to 01 March 2024 is 4pm on Friday 28 July 2023.
+The deadline to apply for events that will take place between 02 May 2024 to 30 August 2024 is 4pm on Wednesday 28 February 2024.
+Applicants must submit their application via SGSSS SOCIAL.
+Applications will then be reviewed by the SGSSS Directorate.

 We will only accept SLTF applications where the event is due to run more than 6 weeks after the deadline date.
 This is to allow time to review proposals, get booking information online and give students time to plan for their training needs in advance.
 The SGSSS online platform Social will be kept up to date with all our training events.
-The training must be delivered in full before 31 August 2022.
+The training must be delivered in full before 30 August 2024.